-When parking the ATV, shift into first gear, stop the engine, apply the parking brake, and then turn the fuel cock to "OFF".
+When parking the ATV, apply the rear brake lever, shift the drive select lever into the forward position, stop the engine, apply the parking brake, and then turn the fuel cock to "OFF".

-1. Parking brake lever (locked position)
+1. Parking brake lock plate

-EBU20865 Parking on a slope
+Parking on a slope

 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, shift into first gear, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the ATV transversely across the incline, shift the drive select lever to the forward position, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.

 Never park the ATV on hills that are too steep to walk up easily.

-- 1. Bring the ATV to a stop by applying the front brake, shift into first gear, and then stop the engine. - 2.
-With the front and rear brakes applied, apply the parking brake. - 3.
-Release the front and rear brakes. - 4.
+- With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
+Stop the engine. - With the rear brake lever applied, apply the parking brake, and then slowly release the rear brake lever. - 4.
 Turn the fuel cock to "OFF".

-EBU20910 Accessories and loading
+Accessories and loading